faceyspacey/redux-first-router-scroll-container-native/README.md

 ## Pros
 - no HOCs are needed
+- both y and x values can be restored
 - no `<Provider />` components are needed (it's redux-powered)
 - scroll position recorded in both `onMomentumScrollEnd` and `onScrollEndDrag`
 - even if you don't use the `back`/`next` methods from `redux-first-router`, and you navigate to a route you were just at, it will be determined you are revisiting a page worth of a nifty scroll restoration.
 Hurray!
 - increment `forceRestore` or call `ref.restoreScroll()` after asynchronous events update the page with more data and a longer/wider page.
 Won't be needed if you are using things like `redux-persist`--that way when you return to the page you already have the data you needed and it renders in its full dimensions on mount :)
 - will handle the case where you render a `ScrollContainer` in the exact same place within the component tree and React re-uses it and doesn't remount it.
 In that case, instead of `componentDidMount` handling scroll restoration, `componentDidUpdate` handles scroll restoration.
-Long live React! *If you want to force mounting a new component, simply give it a unique `key` prop.
+Long live React! *If you want to force mounting a new component, simply give it a unique `key` prop.*

 ## Contributing